 All subscription, redemption and exchange orders are placed on the basis of an unknown net asset value per share.
-Details are specified for each sub-fund in the respective special section of the Sales Prospectus.
+Relevant details are defined for the respective sub-fund in the special section of the Sales Prospectus (see below).

 Market timing and short-term trading